 Key competences Sponsor

-- Recognises the importance of Business Intelligence for the organisation in the areas of performance management, innovation and organisational development;
+- Recognizes the importance of Business Intelligence for the organization in the areas of performance management, innovation and organizational development;

-- is enthusiastic and able to ‘sell’ the BI system within the organisation;
+- is enthusiastic and able to ‘sell’ the BI system within the organization;

 - takes action and has excellent management skills.